 Under the "Duty to support", the County Council is working actively with the Town Council on the review of the Uppingham Neighbourhood Plan.
 As part of this, an indicative dwelling requirement had been confirmed by RCC as a minimum of 360 dwellings for the period 2021 to 2041.
 RCC advises, however, that there is discretion for the NP to set a buffer to address choice and contingency.
 As noted in Section 7, past development rates have been lower than anticipated in the Core Strategy and the range of figures contained in the recent Issues & Options Consultation for the new Local Plan shows a potential higher indicative dwelling requirement for Uppingham.
-It is, therefore, justifiable for the Neighbourhood Plan review to be based on a higher requirement of 510 new dwellings over the period 2021 to 2041.
+It is, therefore, justifiable for the Neighbourhood Plan review to be based on a higher requirement of 513 new dwellings over the period 2021 to 2041.
 Details are given in the Evidence Document: Housing Requirement: Past Delivery Rates.
+Taking account of commitments (see Section 7 above), new sites need to be allocated to accommodate around 330 new dwellings.

-The NPPF states that local planning authorities should promote an effective use of land taking account of the need for housing and development within their area together with the local housing market and viability, the character and setting of an area and the importance of securing well designed attractive and healthy places.
+The NPPF states that local planning authorities should promote an effective use of land taking account of the need for housing and development within their area, together with the local housing market and viability, the character and setting of an area and the importance of securing well designed attractive and healthy places.

 At County level, evidence on density requirements for new development has been reviewed and shows that the previous density requirements have not generally been met.
 The County Council has decided that a better approach is to promote the efficient use of land in a way which responds to and reflects the local character and the opportunities presented by the site.
 It is acknowledged that Neighbourhood Plans may establish locally appropriate density standards where they meet the requirements of national and strategic policies to make the most effective use of land and delivering housing and other development needs.
+It is considered that the approach to densities on the proposed sites in this Neighbourhood Plan fulfil this objective, recognising overall densities and the characteristics of each site.